 Sam Spiegel is not only a musician, filmmaker, and DJ—he’s also founder of Squeak E. Clean Productions.
 His music production company uses Dropbox Business for storing and sharing files and documents.
 Sam says he also uses Dropbox to collaborate with other musicians.
 “We do save as workflow from the same session, which lives on Dropbox,” Sam explains.
 “We bounce back and forth between each other’s sessions combining what we do.
 It’s a great way to work.”

 Stay tuned for the next post in our series on Dropbox adoption in the media and entertainment industry.
-In part three, we’ll look at how Steve Aoki uses Dropbox Showcase to collaborate with his video production team.

 To learn how your team can benefit from Dropbox Business, sign up for a consultation with our media team.